ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 Please note that this module does not change the behavior for Private sites, nor the one of the Omeka-S API.

-#### Configuration
+#### How to enable the feature on a site

-To enable this behavior on a site of your choice, the site must be set to public:
+To enable this behavior on a site of your choice, its visibility option must be set to Public:

 * Navigate to your Omeka-S admin panel.
 * Click on the `Sites` menu.
 * Click the pencil icon next to the site you wish to configure.
-* Toggle as needed the eye-shaped visibility icon and save.
+* Toggle as needed the eye-shaped visibility icon as needed and save.

-You then need to enable the module for your site:
+You then need to enable the  restriction feature for your site:

 * Navigate to your site `Settings` menu.
 * Check the `Restrict access to site user list` option and save.